 The Love knot

 The design has two hearts intertwined, creating an unbreakable bond.
 Historians believe that they were exchanged, expressing their love, like that today of rings at a wedding.
-Today the love knot is given to show love, and they are on lockets, keepsake boxes, and various ornaments.
+Today the love knot is used on Celtic engagement rings to show love, and they are on lockets, keepsake boxes, and various ornaments.

 The Sailor’s Knot

 The pattern has two ropes crossing over each other.
 It’s believed that Sailor’s created the design to give to loved ones when they were away from home.
-The knot represents friendship, love.
+The knot represents friendship and love.
 Therefore, its design is on wedding rings, bracelets, and charms.

 The shield knot comes in several designs.
 However, it must have four corners.
 The four corners represent strength and protection against enemies.
 The Celtics would use this on the battlefield or help the ill.
 Today it’s used to show strength and given with a drinking mug or a journal.

 The Solomon knot is similar to the shield knot, also made up of four corners.
 Solomon’s knot is essential for most cultures and religions.
-You can find this knot on synagogues, symbolizing eternity.
-For the Yoruba’s in Western Africa, the knot represents royal status.
+You can find this knot in synagogues, symbolizing eternity.
+For the Yoruba in Western Africa, the knot represents royal status.
 Research suggests that the Celtics used it to show a lifetime of love or faith.

 The Dara Knot